To indicate that the work necessary for a particular process state has been completed you should use the Task operation.

 If the Link Field has been configured to allow more than one item to be linked, you will see the total number of items that are currently linked ("Count") and the maximum number of items ("Max") that can be linked below the Set and Remove buttons.

 If your Tracker Administrator has configured the transition you selected to allow attachments to be saved to the record, the option Add Attachment(s) will be available.
 Check the box for this option if you wish to save an attachment to the record you are processing.
-To add a File or URL attachment to the record:
+To add a file attachment to the record:

 If your Tracker Administrator has configured the transition you selected to allow source code files to the associated to the record, the option Associate Source Code File(s) will be available.
 Check the box for this option if you wish to associate source code files to the record you are processing.
 To associate a source code file to a record: